Duck tour: Fatal incidents

 On May 1, 1999, a DUKW called the Miss Majestic sank on Lake Hamilton and Lake Catherine in Hot Springs, Arkansas, killing 13 of the 20 people on board.
 The NTSB listed the cause of the accident as a loose rubber seal near the drive shaft.

 On June 23, 2002, the Lady Duck, a custom-built vehicle converted from a Ford F-350 pickup truck, sank while on a cruise on the Ottawa River in Ontario, Canada.
 Six passengers, the driver, and the tour guide escaped, but four passengers were trapped under the sunken vehicle's canopy and drowned.
-A review found problems with regulating such vehicles and defects in the makeshift design and the emergency procedures.
+A review by the Transportation Safety Board of Canada found problems with regulating such vehicles and defects in the makeshift design and the emergency procedures.

 On July 7, 2010, a regulated and modern Ride the Ducks amphibious bus (based on the original DUKW design and using an original DUKW chassis), was disabled by an engine fire and later run over by a barge, being towed by a tugboat on the Delaware River in Philadelphia.
 The operator of the tug pushing the barge was on his personal cell phone.
 Before the accident the Ride The Ducks captain made numerous calls to the tug to get the tug to change course.
 Those calls were heard and rebroadcast by other vessels, but there was no response from the operator of the tug.
 Thirty-three passengers and two crew members were quickly recovered, but two passengers, a 20-year-old man and a 16-year-old girl, both part of a tour group from Hungary, were killed.
 The NTSB determined that the probable cause of the accident was the tugboat mate's (responsible for driving the tug at the time) inattention to his duties.
 The tugboat mate was sentenced to 366 days in federal prison.